oferei/json-gate/README.md

 The JSON schema can also help with documentation and collaboration.
 Copy it to your API document and everybody should understand exactly what is expected.

-_json-gate_ is extremely easy to use:
+_json-gate_ likes you!
+It is...
-* Intuitive - one function to create a schema, one function to use it.
+* Intuitive - API is super easy to use.
-* Produces human-friendly, detailed error messages - ready to be shipped.
+* Produces human-friendly, detailed error messages - for both you and your customers.
 * Conforms to standard - no relearning, no obligation, no surprises.
 * Well documented, in case you don't feel like digging into the IETF specifications.
+Just keep reading, it's all here.
 * Both synchronous and asynchronous modes - your choice.

 ## What's a JSON schema?